Nagorno-Karabakh declares martial law as violence erupts | DW | 27.09.2020

 The breakaway region immediately declared "martial law and total military mobilization," Karabakh's president Araik Harutyunyan told an emergency parliament session.
 He said that those liable for military service had been called up for duty.

-Russia, meanwhile, called for the fighting to stop immediately.
+Russia, meanwhile, called for the fighting to stop.
 "We are calling on the sides to immediately halt fire and begin talks to stabilize the situation," the Russian Foreign Ministry said.

 Sunday's clashes represent the first major outbreak of violence since 2016 between the two neighbors over Azerbaijan’s breakaway, mainly ethnic Armenian region in the southern Caucasus.